gregwhitaker/ratpack-healthcheck-example/README.md

 2. Once the application has started check the health of all healthchecks using the following command:

         $ curl "http://localhost:5050/health"

+    You should see the following response:

+        bar : HEALTHY [The bar endpoint is currently healthy] foo : HEALTHY [The foo endpoint is currently healthy]

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/ratpack-healthcheck-example/issues).